19th-century coopers made barrels of many capacities: hogsheads, puncheons, tierces, butts and tuns.

 42-gallon oil barrel is assembled by a skilled cooper.

-A guild, the Worshipful Company of Coopers, prescribed the manner of construction for a watertight barrel.
-Lesser skilled craftsmen – slack coopers -made casks and pails for dry goods.
+The guild of the Worshipful Company of Coopers prescribed methods for making a watertight barrel.
+Lesser skilled craftsmen (slack coopers) made casks and pails for dry goods.

 When filled with crude oil instead of fish or other commodities, a 42-gallon tierce weighed more than 300 pounds — about as much as a man could reasonably wrestle.
 Twenty would fit on a typical barge or railroad flatcar.
 Bigger casks were unmanageable and smaller were less profitable.